w3f/polkadot-wiki/docs/learn/learn-proxies.md

 {{ polkadot: <RPC network="polkadot" path="consts.proxy.announcementDepositFactor" defaultValue={660000000} filter="humanReadable"/>. :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.proxy.announcementDepositFactor" defaultValue={2199997800} filter="humanReadable"/>. :kusama }}

-Let's take for example the stash account Eleanor that has a controller Charly.
-Eleanor does not fully trust Charly, and as a consequence sets him as a time-delayed staking proxy.
-In this way, if Charly submits an extrinsic to change the controller to Bob, such extrinsic can be rejected by Eleanor.
-Bob can be even more malicious than Charly and change the reward destination to another account he only controls.
-Remember that Eleanor added Charly as proxy, but she might not want to add Bob as a controller.
-This implies that Eleanor monitors Charly, and that within the time-delay she can spot the announced extrinsic.
+Let's take for example the stash account Eleanor setting Bob as a time-delayed staking proxy.
+In this way, if Bob submits an extrinsic to change the reward destination, such extrinsic can be rejected by Eleanor.
+This implies that Eleanor monitors Bob, and that within the time-delay she can spot the announced extrinsic.
 Eleanor can check all the proxy call announcements made by her account's proxies on-chain.
 On Polkadot-JS UI, go to Developer > Storage > Proxy > Announcements to check the hashes for the calls made by the proxy accounts and the block height at which they are enabled for execution.